|

 Specialities International limousine,

-and a gray MiniMarque43 hearse.
+and a grey MiniMarque43 hearse.

 Both were added to the scale models page,